Salmonberry Faculty & Staff

 Dance Specialist

-A Michigan native, Hayley comes to Orcas Island by way of Seattle after earning a degree in dance at Michigan State University.
+A Michigan native, Hayley (she/her) comes to Orcas Island by way of Seattle after earning a degree in dance at Michigan State University.
 Frustrated by the disparity of access to dance as well as society’s notion of what a “dancer” is, Hayley worked to expand the notion of dance to its original form of embodied expression that brings healing and joy to every being.
 Hayley has lead workshops nationally and internationally, collaborating with non-profits, studios, schools, shelters, festivals, retreats, conferences and more.
 She believes healing arts will support the collective deepening of roots, re-sourcing bodies to embody the resiliency to blossom with the strength and interconnectedness all people crave.
 The lesson she continue to find is: show up.
 Our bodies will guide us back to the wisdom within.

 laura